BLT Potato Salad

 Cook Bacon:

-• In the meantime, place a large non-stick skillet over medium heat, once the skillet is hot add the bacon (no need to add oil, the bacon will release its own grease), cook over medium heat for about 5-6 minutes or until crispy.
-If needed cook the bacon in batches, you don't want the pieces to overlap much in the skillet, as they won't get crispy.
-Transfer to a paper towel lined plate and set aside.
+• While you wait, heat a large non-stick skillet over medium heat.
+Once the skillet is hot, add the bacon—there's no need to add oil, as the bacon will release its own grease.
+Cook the bacon for about 5-6 minutes, or until it is crispy.
+If necessary, cook the bacon in batches to prevent overlapping, as this can prevent them from becoming crispy.
+Once cooked, transfer the bacon to a plate lined with paper towels and set aside.

 Dressing: